Top Ten Greatest Philosophical Questions of All Time

 Another way of asking this is, “what is good?”, which is subtly but importantly different than “what is right?”
 For example, what is a good life?
 Someone might work their whole life and donate whatever they earn to charity but eschew all personal contact and live completely as a shut-in, taking none of the money even for a movie or book or trip abroad or anything other than a spartan cabinet and the basic necessities of life.
 There is nothing immoral about that.
 In fact, such a person would probably end up doing a lot of good.
 But most of us recognize that there's something missing.
 Living a good life entails something more than simply doing good works.

-But then, we've already seen how that misses the point.
-Much of the confusion, in fact, comes from an implicit assumption we make in asking this question: that there's even an answer, that there's something which we are supposed to be doing, or at least that some things are objectively or practically better to do than other things.
+But then, as we've seen, that really misses the point.
+Much of the confusion comes from an implicit assumption we make in asking this question: that there's even an answer, that there's something which we are supposed to be doing, or at least that some things are objectively or practically better to do than other things.
 But there is no reason why that must be so.

-But such strategies require the will to act, something conspicuously absent from a race who doggedly assumes there must yet be a timeless, unchanging answer to the question.
-Indeed, for Nietzsche, those with such a will were the exception, “super men” who transcended the parochial (and artificial) limits imposed by the state or religion or societal norms.
+But such strategies require the will to act.
+For Nietzsche, those with such a will were the exception, “super men” who transcended the parochial limits imposed by the state or religion or societal norms.
 The Buddha was more democratic.
 For him, anyone could achieve enlightenment, or awakening to the truth that there is no answer to the question, the truth of sunyata, or absence.
 The best anyone can do is hop off the wheel of reincarnation, and maybe help a few others do the same.

 These points of view have been variously criticized as nihilistic, relativistic, or just plain bankrupt, which is sad since all of them – even Nietzsche’s – affirm human life against the paucity of an answer.
-Yes, paucity.
-This takes a little reflection to appreciate, but as much as we yearn for one, any answer to this question, no matter the guise, requires the subjugation of the soul.
-For it is impossible that such an answer could do anything but limit the potential scope of human existence.
+This takes a little reflection to appreciate, but as much as we yearn for one, any formal answer to this question, no matter the guise, requires some subjugation of the soul.
 It must, for it prescribes a path.
-And that is a tragedy.
+And that to me is a tragedy.

 That’s not to say there isn’t something worryingly autocratic about Nietzsche, or that the Buddha’s answer – stop worrying and become a saint – is practical.
 And the existentialist approach, in as much as it stresses our unencumbered freedom, does seem vaguely nihilistic.
-If that’s all there is, why do anything?
+If we just make it all up anyway, then why do anything?

 Would more of us had the courage to believe that.